richardanaya/pi-describe-image/README.md

 A pi extension that provides a `describe_image` tool to analyze and describe images using vision-capable AI models.

+> **When to use this:** This extension is primarily useful when your **main conversation model doesn't have vision capabilities** (e.g., older models, text-only APIs, or lightweight local models), but you still need to analyze images.
+You can keep using your preferred model for text/chat while delegating image descriptions to a dedicated vision model (Claude, GPT-4o, Gemini, etc.).

 ## Quick Start

 ```bash